saashqdev/saashq_docker/docs/development.md

                         Database type to use (e.g., mariadb or postgres)
 ```

-A new bench and / or site is created for the client with following defaults.
+A new wrench and / or site is created for the client with following defaults.

 - MariaDB root password: `123`
 - Admin password: `admin`